ezzing/3DLayout-documentation/5-changelog.md

 ### fixed

 Some errata in the pdf (added measure units for all values)

+### deprecated

+The *display* option is deprecated, now it's called **perspective**.
+Anyway, it still works with the old naming.

+The layout Url extension "/true" is deprecated.
+You can read a description of the new extensions in the [Showcase mode](#showcase-mode) section.
+Anyway, it still works with the old naming.

 <!--   Template to add a version to the changelog